ibm-cloud-docs/cis/override-rule-sets.md

 ```
 {: pre}

-Following example shows how to create a WAF entrypoint and overriding a rule with terraform:
+The following example shows how to create a WAF entrypoint and override a rule with terraform:

 ```sh
 resource "ibm_cis_ruleset_entrypoint_version" "waf_config" {